martinsolent/bdats_2/docs/portfolio/software_portfolio.md

 **“I applied leadership principles by taking ownership of a feature, managing priorities, and coordinating with other roles to ensure successful delivery.”**

+**Applying Development Lifecycle Principles [K21, K22, K23]**

+Throughout the project, I applied a range of development techniques and methods aligned with each stage of the Software Development Lifecycle (SDLC):

+* **Requirements Gathering (K21, K22):**
+I facilitated stakeholder interviews and used techniques such as user story mapping and MoSCoW prioritisation to capture functional and non-functional requirements.
+These artefacts helped ensure alignment with business goals and informed backlog grooming sessions.

+* **Design (K21, K22):**
+I contributed to the system architecture design using component diagrams and sequence diagrams to visualise interactions.
+We applied modular design principles to ensure scalability and maintainability.

+* **Development (K21, K23):**
+I followed Test-Driven Development (TDD) and pair programming practices to ensure code quality and shared knowledge.
+We used Git branching strategies (e.g., GitFlow) to manage feature development and integration.

+* **Testing (K21, K22):**
+I collaborated with QA to define acceptance criteria and implemented unit and integration tests using Jest and Cypress.
+These artefacts validated functionality and supported continuous integration.

+* **Deployment (K21, K23):**
+I worked with DevOps to configure CI/CD pipelines using GitHub Actions.
+We applied blue-green deployment strategies to minimise downtime and risk during release.

+* **Maintenance and Evaluation (K21):**
+post-deployment, I monitored performance metrics and user feedback to identify areas for improvement.
+I proposed enhancements based on usability testing and analytics data.

+Insert Diagram 6: SDLC Techniques and Methods Map

+{: .highlight }
+> A visual mapping of techniques/methods used at each SDLC stage.

+**Supporting Evidence (embedded or links to):**
+* Requirements Artefacts (PDF)
+* Architecture Diagrams (PDF)

+**“I demonstrated my understanding of development lifecycle principles by applying appropriate techniques and methods at each stage, producing artefacts that supported successful delivery and continuous improvement.”**

 **Results:**
 The reporting tool was successfully deployed and reduced manual effort by 60%.
 Stakeholders reported improved accuracy and faster turnaround times.
 I received positive feedback for my proactive communication and technical contributions.